notlelouch/Disperse/README.md

 - **Caching Operations:** A RESTful API enables efficient data storage, retrieval, and deletion.
 Requests broadcast across the cluster by default, with optional local-only operations.
 - **Scalability & Resilience:** Nodes join or leave seamlessly, maintaining service availability and enabling horizontal scaling.

+## Future Plans

+Here’s how I plan to enhance the Distributed Cache System:

+- **Ensuring Data Integrity:**
+  I’ll integrate cryptographic hashes and Merkle Trees to detect tampering and enable efficient data audits.
+Immutable, append-only logs will be implemented for a complete history of changes.

+- **Decentralizing the Architecture:**
+  The system will evolve into a peer-to-peer model where nodes validate data independently.
+Lightweight consensus protocols like RAFT or PBFT will ensure consistency without relying on central coordination.

+- **Introducing Incentives:**
+  Nodes contributing storage or computation will be rewarded with tokens, managed via a blockchain layer.
+A reputation-based system will prioritize reliable nodes for critical operations.

+- **Optimizing Global Latency:**
+  Multi-region clusters will route data requests to the nearest server, ensuring super low latency for users worldwide.

+- **Boosting Reliability:**
+  Persistence to disk, periodic snapshots, and quorum-based consistency mechanisms will strengthen fault tolerance and data recovery.

+- **Enhancing Security:**
+  Authentication tokens, data encryption, and rate limiting will safeguard the system against unauthorized access and abuse.

+These upgrades are designed to take the system to the next level, delivering greater performance, reliability, and security.

 This design combines simplicity and power, ensuring efficient distributed caching under real-world conditions.
 ## Contributing